viniciusborgeis/solid-auto-routes/README.md

 This sets up a context so that we can display the routes anywhere in the app.

-In your `App` component import the Route hook from `app-auto-routes` and put inside your `App` element
+In your `App` component import the Route hook from `app-auto-routes` and put inside your `main` element

 ```tsx
 import { Route } from "solid-auto-routes";